Tyme Wear Vs. Metabolic cart

 2. Anaerobic (100% Carbohydrate Metabolism)

 The Anaerobic Threshold occurs when your body transitions entirely to burning Carbs (glucose and glycogen) as a fuel source.
-It does this by relying increasingly on Type 2 fast twitch muscle fibers which can only use Carbs to produce work.
+This is a result of your body relying increasingly on Type 2 fast twitch muscle fibers.
 Since our bodies have a limited supply of Carbs, relying too much on them will quickly lead to the end of exercise.
 Doing intermittent work at and slightly above this Threshold leads to three key adaptations that increases the effort level at which we rely solely on our Carb supply: 1.
 Our muscles get stronger and more fatigue resistant.
 2. We get better at creating, clearing, and consuming Lactate as a fuel source.
 3. At and slightly above this effort level, we trigger a phenomenon called Mitochondrial Biogenesis, a process by which our body creates more of our body's power generators; Mitochondria.